 Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
 A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built.

-Create Operators: Operators are the preferred method for creating on-cluster applications for OKD Latest.
+Develop Operators: Operators are the preferred method for creating on-cluster applications for OKD 4.
 Learn the workflow for building, testing, and deploying Operators.
-Then create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring using the Operator SDK.
+Then, create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring using the Operator SDK.

-REST API reference: Lists OKD application programming interface endpoints.
+REST API reference: Learn about OKD application programming interface endpoints.

 Manage container registries: Each OKD cluster includes a built-in container registry for storing its images.
 You can also configure a separate Red Hat Quay registry to use with OKD.
 The Quay.io web site provides a public container registry that stores OKD containers and Operators.

-Manage users and groups: Add users and groups that have different levels of permissions to use or modify clusters.
+Manage users and groups: Add users and groups with different levels of permissions to use or modify clusters.

 Manage authentication: Learn how user, group, and API authentication works in OKD.
-OKD supports multiple identity providers, including HTPasswd, Keystone, LDAP, basic authentication, request header, GitHub, GitLab, Google, and OpenID.
+OKD supports multiple identity providers, including:

-Manage Ingress, API server, and service certificates: OKD creates certificates by default for the Ingress Operator, the API server, and for services needed by complex middleware applications that require encryption.
-At some point, you might need to change, add, or rotate these certificates.
+Manage ingress, API server, and service certificates: OKD creates certificates by default for the Ingress Operator, the API server, and for services needed by complex middleware applications that require encryption.
+You might need to change, add, or rotate these certificates.

-Manage networking: Networking in OKD is managed by the Cluster Network Operator (CNO).
+Manage networking: The cluster network in OKD is managed by the Cluster Network Operator (CNO).
 The CNO uses iptables rules in kube-proxy to direct traffic between nodes and pods running on those nodes.
-The Multus Container Network Interface adds the capability to attach multiple network interfaces to a Pod.
-Using network policy features, you can isolate your Pods or permit selected traffic.
+The Multus Container Network Interface adds the capability to attach multiple network interfaces to a pod.
+Using network policy features, you can isolate your pods or permit selected traffic.

 Manage storage: OKD allows cluster administrators to configure persistent storage using Red Hat OpenShift Container Storage, AWS Elastic Block Store, NFS, iSCSI, Container Storage Interface (CSI), and more.
-As needed, you can expand persistent volumes, configure dynamic provisioning, and use CSI to configure and clone persistent storage.
+You can expand persistent volumes, configure dynamic provisioning, and use CSI to configure, clone, and use snapshots of persistent storage.

 Manage Operators: Lists of Red Hat, ISV, and community Operators can be reviewed by cluster administrators and installed on their clusters.
-Once installed, you can run, upgrade, back up or otherwise manage the Operator on your cluster (based on what the Operator is designed to do).
+After installation, you can run, upgrade, back up, or otherwise manage the Operator on your cluster.

-Use Custom Resource Definition (CRDs) to modify the cluster: Cluster features that are implemented with Operators, can be modified with CRDs.
+Use custom resource definitions (CRDs) to modify the cluster: Cluster features implemented with Operators can be modified with CRDs.
 Learn to create a CRD and manage resources from CRDs.

-Prune and reclaim resources: You can reclaim space by pruning unneeded Operators, groups, deployments, builds, images, registries, and cron jobs.
+Prune and reclaim resources: Reclaim space by pruning unneeded Operators, groups, deployments, builds, images, registries, and cron jobs.

-Update a cluster: To upgrade your OKD to a later version, use the Cluster Version Operator (CVO).
-If an update is available from the Container Platform update service, you apply that cluster update from either the web console or the CLI.
+Use the Cluster Version Operator (CVO) to upgrade your OKD cluster.
+If an update is available from the OpenShift Update Service (OSUS), you apply that cluster update from either the OKD web console or the OpenShift CLI (

-Work with cluster logging: Learn about cluster logging and configure different cluster logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.
+Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, and Kibana.

 Monitor clusters: Learn to configure the monitoring stack.
-Once your monitoring is configured, use the Web UI to access monitoring dashboards.
+After configuring monitoring, use the web console to access monitoring dashboards.
 In addition to infrastructure metrics, you can also scrape and view metrics for your own services.

-Remote health monitoring: OKD collects anonymized aggregated information about your cluster and reports it to Red Hat via Telemetry and the Insights Operator.
-This information allows Red Hat to improve OKD and to react to issues that impact customers more quickly.
+Remote health monitoring: OKD collects anonymized aggregated information about your cluster.
+Using Telemetry and the Insights Operator, this data is received by Red Hat and used to improve OKD.
 You can view the data collected by remote health monitoring.